Forget replacing cabinets. We show you how painting over gloss kitchen units creates a fast, stunning refresh

-Is painting gloss kitchen cabinets possible?
+Is painting gloss kitchen cabinets a good idea?

 The tools you’ll need to paint gloss kitchen cabinets